Zucchini Parmesan

 Instructions

-• In a medium saucepan over medium-high heat, add 1 tablespoon olive oil and heat until shimmering.
+• Meanwhile, in a medium saucepan over medium-high heat, add 1 tablespoon olive oil and heat until shimmering.
 Add minced garlic and stir until fragrant, about 30 seconds.
-Add crushed tomatoes (Be careful!
-They may splatter when they hit the hot oil, so keep the lid handy), basil, oregano, and red pepper flakes (if using).
+Add crushed tomatoes (be careful; they may splatter when they hit the hot oil, so keep the lid handy), basil, oregano, and red pepper flakes (if using).
 Bring the sauce to boil over medium-high heat.

 Recipe Video